eclipse/epsilon-website/mkdocs/docs/doc/workflow.md

 -   `exportAs`: The name under which the computed pattern match model should be made available to other Epsilon tasks of the workflow.

+### Model Generation Task

+The `epsilon.emg` tasks extends the `epsilon.epl` task and executes an [EMG](../emg) model generator.
+In addition to EPL's attributes, the task also provides the following attribute.

+- `seed` (optional): A long specifying the seed to drive the random number generator that underpins the random aspects of model generation.
+If a seed is not specified, a random seed will be used and the generator will (likely) produce a different model every time it is executed.
+Fixing the seed produces repeatable results across executions.

 ### Java Class Static Method Execution Task

 The `epsilon.java.executeStaticMethod` task executes a parameter-less static method, defined using the `method` attribute, of a Java class, defined using the `javaClass` attribute.
 This task can be useful for setting up the infrastructure of Xtext-based languages.